sloul1/cpp_make_tutorial/README.md

 # Example for compiling C++ code with multiple source files

-This C++ code compiling example is also version control exercise of the Tampere University
-of Applied Sciences included in Bachelor of Engineering studies (Information and
+This C++ code compiling example is also version control exercise of the Tampere University of Applied Sciences included in Bachelor of Engineering studies (Information and Communications Technology).
-Communications Technology).

 - When executed program calculates square of given number.

 - Afterwards program is expanded to calculate volume of cube (also known as regular hexahedron) with same user given number.

-Code is created and tested with Ubuntu Workstation 24.04.1 LTS with
-Visual Studio Code as editor.
-Install instructions for VS Code can be found at
+Code is created and tested with Ubuntu Workstation 24.04.1 LTS with Visual Studio Code as editor.
+Code can be compiled using VS Code's terminal or Ubuntu's own terminal.

+VS Code documentation has install instructions for Ubuntu and Debian based distros at:
 https://code.visualstudio.com/docs/setup/linux#_debian-and-ubuntu-based-distributions
-or use script that I have created accordingly in a link below.
+...or you can use script below I have created according to documentation:
 https://github.com/sloul1/script/blob/main/install-vscode-ubuntu.sh

 ## 1. Check your operating system version.